-Nick Lord says "This problem encapsulates for me the best features
+Nick Lord says "This problem encapsulates for me the best features of the NRICH collection."

 Without using a calculator, computer or tables find the exact values of cos36cos72 and also cos36 - cos72.

 You add 1 to the golden ratio to get its square.
 How do you find higher powers?